 |

-Thailand vs Vietnam: Which is cheaper to visit in 2026?
+Thailand vs Vietnam: which is cheaper in 2026? ($45 vs $30/day)

 2026 cost note: These estimates reflect current exchange rates, post-pandemic tourism recovery pricing and new travel fees such as Thailand’s 300 THB entry fee.